 The Division of Rheumatology at UC Irvine's School of Medicine offers a highly competitive, two-year fellowship program that provides extensive clinical training in rheumatic and musculoskeletal disorders.

-We are accredited for four fellows by the Accreditation Council for Graduate Medical Education (ACGME).
+We are accredited by the Accreditation Council for Graduate Medical Education (ACGME).
 We also encourage fellows seeking a career in academic medicine to pursue a third year of sponsored research.

 The program is based at UC Irvine Medical Center, Orange County's only university medical center.

-Division fellows receive in-depth clinical rheumatology experience in consultative hospital and outpatient care at the medical center in Orange and its state-of-the-art UC Irvine Douglas Hospital as well as at the VA Long Beach Health System.
+Division fellows receive in-depth clinical rheumatology experience in consultative hospital and outpatient care at the UC Irvine Medical Center in Orange and its state-of-the-art UC Irvine Douglas Hospital as well as at the VA Long Beach Health System.
 Fellows also train in pediatric rheumatology at CHOC Children's Hospital of Orange County.

 Rheumatology fellows spend two-thirds of their time in clinical training and the remainder in research.
 Mentored research opportunities include basic science or clinical research as well as collaborative clinical trials.
 Fellows are expected to present their work at the American College of Rheumatology's annual meeting.